baslack/CS6260-proj/README.md

 No warranty is expressed or implied, use at your own risk.

 Licensing:
-This code is licensce under the Createive Common's Attribution-Non-Commercial- ShareAlike 4.0 license, details of which can be found here:
+This code is licensce under the Creative Common's Attribution-Non-Commercial- ShareAlike 4.0 license, details of which can be found here:

 https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode